MartijnPeterVanLeeuwen/BoneDetection/README.md

 </details>

 ## What do you need to run it?
-Not much is the answer!
-To execute this code, you do not need expensive hardware, as you can run it on your laptop.
-However, the process is, of course, sped up whenever you run it with a GPU.
-In terms of data, you will need a CT scan in combination with a segmentation mask (of the same size) in which the voxels of the bone abnormality are annotated.
+To execute this code, you do not need expensive hardware, as you can easily run it on a CPU, although the process is sped up whenever you run it with a GPU.
+In terms of data, you will need a CT scan in combination with a segmentation mask (of the same size) in which the voxels of a bone abnormality are annotated.